 Request for Collaborative Research Proposals

 The request for funding for the 22-23 Fiscal/School Year closed February 21, 2022.
-The application for FY24 funding will be announced in fall 2022.
+The application for the next round of funding will be announced in 2023.

 MindCORE is an interdisciplinary program focused on understanding the mind, drawing on tools from psychology, biology, neuroscience, linguistics and the humanities.
 The overarching goal of MindCORE is to support interdisciplinary outreach, research, and education related to the mind and brain.
 Topics relevant to MindCORE include, but are not limited, to perception, language, memory, decision-making, social networks, and creativity.